k1ndessforever/karuna/README.md

 ---

-## Why it exists
+Why it exists

-In villages across Maharashtra — and everywhere rural India —
+In villages across Maharashtra and everywhere rural part India
 an injured dog on the highway has nobody to call.
 A stray cat having kittens in the rain has no shelter.
 A cow abandoned with a wound has no vet.